matuzalemmuller/tcc-engtelecom/gcp/README.md

 ```

 ---
-### Install helm in remote k8s cluster
+### Install Helm in remote k8s cluster

-See https://github.com/helm/helm for instructions on how to install Helm in your local computer.
+See https://github.com/Helm/Helm for instructions on how to install Helm in your local computer.

 Since RBAC is enabled in the cluster it's necessary to create a ServiceAccount and ClusterRobeBinding for the tiller service to manage charts.
 ```